Albert0i/mysql-vs-redis/README.md

 npm install jest --save-dev
 ```

 Sample data are [100 posts](https://jsonplaceholder.typicode.com/posts) from [{JSON} Placeholder](https://jsonplaceholder.typicode.com/).
-I slight modify it for easy ingestion to databases.
+I slight modify it for easy ingestion.

 MySQL Version 8.0.30 and Redis Version 7.4.2 are installed locally.
 ![alt mysql](img/mysql.JPG)
 ![alt redis](img/redis.JPG)

 Choose [prisma](https://www.npmjs.com/package/prisma) for MySQL and [ioredis](https://github.com/redis/ioredis) for Redis.
-Simply because prisma is cross platform and we can compare ORM and raw SQL performance whenever necessary.
+Because prisma is cross-platform and we can shift to other RDBMS or compare ORM and raw SQL whenever necessary.

 To begin with:
 ```
 npx prisma init
 ```

-A Posts model is created in prisma/schema.prisma:
+A Posts model is created in `prisma/schema.prisma`:
 ```
 model Posts {
   id        Int     @id